HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 Run programmatically in Python
 ------------------------------

-DEM can be launched from within a Python script, which allows the model to be integrated into other Python projects.
-A minimally required code to launch DEM in a Python environment looks as follows:
+DEM can also be launched directly from a Python script, which allows the model to be integrated into larger Python workflows or other projects.
+A minimal example looks as follows:

 .. code-block:: python